Shankill Road: Lower Shankill

 The Shankill Road begins at Peter's Hill, a road that flows from North Street in Belfast city centre and quickly merges into the Shankill itself at the Westlink.
 Peter's Hill is adjacent to Carrick Hill, a small nationalist area to the north of the city centre.
 The area of housing on the lower Shankill around Agnes Street was known colloquially as "The Hammer", one of a number of nicknames applied to districts that included "the Nick".
 The Hammer name is recalled in the Hammer Sports Complex, the home ground of amateur football side Shankill United F.C.
 The Lower Shankill has been redeveloped in recent years although during the 1960s the housing was ranked as the worst in Belfast.
 A Lower Shankill Community Association is active in the area whilst the Shankill Leisure Centre is also located here.
-The Shankill Women's Centre, a women's educational initiative established by May Blood (now Baroness Blood) in 1987, is also located on the lower Shankill.
+The Shankill Women's Centre, a women's educational initiative established by May Blood (later Baroness Blood) in 1987, is also located on the lower Shankill.
 George McWhirter, a writer and first Poet Laureate of Vancouver, B.C., Canada, also came from the area originally.

 Several streets link the Shankill Road to the neighbouring Crumlin Road with the area around North Boundary Street formerly the stronghold of Johnny Adair's C Company.
 Several members of C Company who have died are commemorated on murals around the area, notably Stephen McKeag, William "Bucky" McCullough, who was killed by the Irish National Liberation Army (INLA) in 1981 as part of a series of tit for tat murders between that group and the UDA and Jackie Coulter, killed by the UVF during a loyalist feud in 2000.
-The Shankill theoretically links to the neighbouring Falls Road at a few locations although most of these exits are blocked by peace lines.
-The entrance at Northumberland Street is sometimes open although it has lockable gates at the midpoint.
+The area links to the neighbouring Falls Road at Townsend Street and Northumberland Street where there are gates in the peace line that are opened in daytime.

-The Lower Shankill is home to many loyalist pubs, the most notable being the "Royal Bar", associated with the UVF, and the "Diamond Jubilee" – a UDA haunt which became notorious as the main meeting place of "C Company" during the early 1990s.
+The Lower Shankill is home to loyalist pubs such as the "Diamond Jubilee" which became notorious as the main meeting place of the UDA's "C Company" during the early 1990s.
 The "Long Bar" and the "Windsor Bar", both frequented by the UVF in the 1970s, have since vanished.
 According to investigative journalist Martin Dillon, the latter was used a centre of operations for a UVF platoon led by Anthony "Chuck" Berry.